noah-art3mis/judex/README.md

 pip install judex
 ```

-The main entry point is the `JudexScraper` class, which takes a class, a list of cases, and a persistence method ('sql', 'json' and/or 'csv').
+The main entry point is the `JudexScraper` class, which takes a class, a list of cases, and a persistence method ('sql', 'json', 'jsonlines' and/or 'csv').

 ```python
 from judex import judexScraper